nKey/LayerKit/README.md

 LayerKit is the iOS SDK for interacting with the Layer communications cloud.
 It provides a simple, object oriented interface to the rich messaging capabilities provided by the platform.

 In order to use LayerKit you must be a registered developer with a provisioned application identifier and have configured a backend system to act as an identity provider for your client applications.
-All aspects of this setup are covered in detail in the [Layer Integration Guide](https://preview.layer.com/docs/integration).
+All aspects of this setup are covered in detail in the [Layer iOS Documentation](https://docs.layer.com/sdk/ios/install).

 ### Installation

 LayerKit can be installed directly into your application by importing a framework or via CocoaPods.
-Quick installation instructions are provided below for reference, but please refer to the [Layer Integration Guide](https://preview.layer.com/docs/integration) for full details and troubleshooting.
+Quick installation instructions are provided below for reference, but please refer to the [Layer iOS Documentation](https://docs.layer.com/sdk/ios/install) for full details and troubleshooting.

 #### CocoaPods Installation